By Peter Van Aulen, Esq.The Filing Of The Complaint And Answer in A NJ Divorce

 If the parties fail to resolve the case at the Settlement Panel, then the Court will order the parties to economic mediation.
 The parties’ NJ divorce attorneys will choose a mediator from a Court-approved list.
 This mediator will provide two hours of their time without charge.
 If the parties go beyond said two hours they must pay the mediator according to their hourly rate.Settlement Conference And Trial In A NJ Divorce

 Most likely there will be a mandatory settlement conference with the Family Law Division Judge before the trial date.
 If you do not settle then there will be a Trial before a Judge if the parties fail to settle their case.
 The Judge will require the parties’ attorneys to prepare and submit to the court legal briefs outlining all arguments.
 At the end of the trial the Judge will enter a Judgment of Divorce in regard to custody, visitation, division of assets, child support and alimony.
 Please note that at any time in the above said process the parties can enter a Final Settlement Agreement resolving all issues in dispute.
 If they do the same their attorney’s will contact the court and schedule a date to put through the settled divorce.
-Call our office today at (201) 845 -7400 to schedule a free consultation with a New Jersey divorce lawyer.
+Call our office today at (201) 845 -7400 to schedule a free 30 minute in office consultation with a New Jersey divorce lawyer.

 - Important Things To Know Going Through A Divorce In New Jersey